carolinapowers/AspNetCore-StarChartAPI/README.md

-# ASP.NET Core WishList Application
+# ASP.NET Core StarChart Application

-The ASP.NET Core WishList Application is designed to allow users to create their own wishlists, and other users to mark that they are buying those items in such a way the owner of the wish list isn't able to see, while other users are able to see.
+The ASP.NET Core StarChart Application is designed to allow users to create their own StarCharts, and other users to mark that they are buying those items in such a way the owner of the wish list isn't able to see, while other users are able to see.
 This application is designed using the Model View Controller design pattern.

 Note: This project is the second in a series of four projects, this project will cover taking an existing ASP.NET Core web application and changing it from only supporting one user to being able to support many users with authentication and basic security.